- How It Works

 If you are located in California, California’s “Shine the Light” law, Civil Code section 1798.83, requires certain businesses that share customer personal information with third parties for the third parties’ direct marketing purposes to respond to requests from California customers asking about the businesses’ practices related to such information-sharing.
 Alternately, such businesses may have in place a policy not to disclose a customer’s personal information to third parties for the third parties’ direct marketing purposes if the customer has exercised an option to opt-out of such information-sharing.
 We have such a policy in place.

-If you’d like to view, edit, or remove data that Zoomph may store on you, please manage your information.
+If you’d like to opt-out, view, edit, or remove data that Zoomph may store on you, please manage your information.

 Zoomph, Inc., is a United States of America company headquartered in Reston, Virginia.
 Zoomph was founded in 2014.